Are you ready to expand your programming skills and become a more versatile programmer? Then this new (and free!) course might be for you.

 What will students be surprised to learn in this course?

-First, SAS University Edition is FREE for students, teachers, and independent learners.
-SAS University Edition gives users access to Base SAS (the foundation of all SAS software which allows users to easily manage data), SAS/ACCESS (provides several tools to easily access external data), SAS/STAT (a wide variety of statistical methods and techniques), SAS/IML (a matrix language for more specialized analyses), and SAS/ETS (a suite of time series forecasting procedures).
+First, SAS OnDemand for Academics is FREE for students, teachers, and independent learners.
+It gives users access to Base SAS (the foundation of all SAS software which allows users to easily manage data), SAS/ACCESS (provides several tools to easily access external data), SAS/STAT (a wide variety of statistical methods and techniques), SAS/IML (a matrix language for more specialized analyses), and SAS/ETS (a suite of time series forecasting procedures).
 Second, SAS/IML is an extensive matrix language which can be used to customize analyses, create complex functions, and conduct a variety of simulations.

 Is it difficult for R users to learn SAS?